Ctrl-GenAug: Controllable Generative Augmentation for Medical Sequence Classification: Method

 \subsection{Noisy Synthetic Data Filter}

 We use the proposed sequence generator to constitute the synthetic samples set.
 Concretely, assuming there are $n$ training clips in the target dataset, with a bank of conditions derived from each clip, we synthesize a group of clips guided by each conditions bank.
 Eventually, we obtain $n$ groups of clips to form our synthetic sample set, with a total of $N$ clips.

 Although visually realistic and smooth (good cases, Fig.~\ref{fig:syn_visual}), sequence synthesis may still suffer from class semantics misalignment, cross-frame/slice inconsistency or over-consistency (i.e., almost static clip), and inter-clip similarity.
-For instance, in Fig.~\ref{fig:syn_visual}(e), the synthesized carotid clip category is wrong, which should be moderate rather than mild.
-In Fig.~\ref{fig:syn_visual}(f), the generated clip includes abrupt changes in anatomical structures.
+For instance, in Fig.~\ref{fig:syn_visual}(b), the synthesized carotid clip category is wrong, which should be moderate rather than mild.
+In Fig.~\ref{fig:syn_visual}(f, h, j), the generated clip includes abrupt changes in anatomical structures.
 Hence, blindly using all synthetic clips for classifier learning will significantly cause a performance drop due to noisy samples.
 Our work proposes a noisy synthetic data filter to adaptively remove harmful generated clips at class semantics and sequential levels, as illustrated in Algorithm~\ref{alg:data_filter}.
 This can also link the synthetic data to downstream tasks, thus potentially achieving a higher performance upper bound.